kadikraman/react-native-v2/lessons/forms.md

 ## TextInput

-The [TextInput](https://reactnative.dev/docs/textinput) is probably the most common and frequently in React Native.
+The [TextInput](https://reactnative.dev/docs/textinput) is probably the most common and frequently used text form in React Native.
 It is actually incredibly powerful and has a many important features.

 [🔍 TextInput examples](https://snack.expo.io/@kadikraman/textinput-example)